Application Guidelines and Event Information

-Accepted artists will reserve a 6 feet by 2.5 feet table with linens and 1 chair for $85.
+Accepted artists will reserve a 6 feet by 2.5 feet table and 1 chair.
 Artists reserving a table MUST limit their display to the table provided.
 NO additional floor displays are allowed.
 If your display requires anything other than the 6 feet wide by 2.5 feet deep table — for instance, a clothing rack or a separate shelving unit — then you need to apply for a booth.
 There are no exceptions to this policy.
 Please note that due to space limitations, we can only offer electricity to artists reserving a booth space.

-Accepted artists will reserve a 10 feet wide by 8 feet deep booth space for $125.
+There are a limited number of booth spaces available, making this a more competitive option.
+Accepted artists will reserve a 10 feet wide by 8 feet deep booth space.
 No tables, linens, or chairs are provided with the booth space.
 Your display must fit within the 10 feet by 8 feet booth space.
 There are no exceptions to this policy.
 Electricity is available upon request for artists reserving a booth space.

 See this image for an example of table and booth spaces: